usememos/telegram-integration/README.md

 # Memogram

-**Memogram** is a Go-based Telegram bot designed to store Telegram messages and files into [Memos](https://usememos.com/).
-It's easy to use and supports saving text, images, and files.
+**Memogram** is an easy to use integration service for syncing messages and images from a Telegram bot into your Memos.

 ## Prerequisites